solcis/news-feed-mail/README.md

 ##### What it does

-With this simple script you can check for your favorite website's news and send them to your email address of to someone else.
+With this simple script you can check for your favorite website's news and send them to your email address or to someone else.

 ##### How it works